sanyabeast/imginarium/README.md

 - **Multiple Workflow Support**: Use different ComfyUI workflows for various generation techniques
 - **Workflow Validation**: Automatic validation of workflow files for required placeholders
 - **Placeholder System**: Use placeholders in workflows for dynamic content
-- **PNG Metadata**: Embedded PNG metadata for portability
+- **PNG Metadata**: Embedded PNG metadata for portability and searchability
 - **Metadata Extraction**: Extract metadata from generated PNG images
 - **Improved Parameter Handling**: Config defaults are properly respected when custom parameters are skipped
+- **Fuzzy Search**: Find images with similar descriptions using fuzzy matching

 ## 📋 Requirements

 - Python 3.9+
 - LM Studio (for prompt generation)
 - ComfyUI (for image generation)
-- MongoDB (optional, for database features)

 ## 🚀 Installation